WIDENING THE CIRCLE

 "I've seen kids change their behavior, their rapport, everything over the course of a year just by being engaged in the music program," he said by phone in a recent interview from his home in Pasadena.

-That will be music to the ears of Blue Jay Jazz Festival regulars, who always arrange the tables and chairs for their event to leave a big area up front for dancing.
+That was music to the ears of Blue Jay Jazz Festival regulars, who traditionally arrange the tables and chairs for their event to leave a big area up front for dancing.

 FOR THE NEXT GENERATION

 When not on a bandstand entertaining concert audiences, Mitchell is using his jazz talents to make a stand for music education, especially in the inner-city areas of Southern California.
 Much of this work is under the auspices of his Scholarship Audition Performance Preparatory Academy (SAPPA), described on its website as "a resource center for music scholarships, competitions, schools and programs serving the greater Los Angeles area."
 Two of SAPPA's major initiatives are a Music Workshop, which takes music education to public parks in order to provide free instruction to students age 7 through 18, and the Watts-Willowbrook Conservatory (WWC), a series of classes at four locations in Los Angeles and Long Beach using methods inspired by the Venezuelan outreach and education program called "El Sistema."
 WWC classes are twice a week and showcase student progress in two recitals each year.